 A read reorder buffer entry is allocated on a per transaction basis.
 This allocation only occurs when required, because of a change in destination for the same traffic ID.
+In this case, the number of entries reserved is equal to the length of the transaction that reuses the ID.

 Read reorder buffer slots are also used to merge partial read responses.
-This process occurs when reorder buffer slots come from AMNIs that have a data width of less than the data width of the ASNI.
+This process occurs when read response data beats come from xMNIs that have a data width less than the data width of the ASNI.
 In this case, NI-700 merges the partial read responses in the same entry of the read reorder buffer to create a full sized data beat at the ASNI.
+One read reorder buffer slot is reserved for each transaction outstanding at an xMNI with a smaller data width.